sqlitecloud/docs/src/pages/docs/commands/auth-user.md

 ## Description

-The AUTH command authenticates the current connection, without authentication the connection cannot send any command to the server.
+The AUTH command authenticates the current connection, without authentication the connection cannot send any other command to the server.

 ## Return

-OK
+OK string or error value (see [SCSP](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) protocol).

 ## Example